ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Introduction

 Property-preserving interpolation is straightforward when used in the context of low-order numerical simulation methods.
-High-order property-preserving interpolation is, however, nontrivial, especially when the interpolation points are not equispaced.
-In this paper, we demonstrate that it is possible to adaptively construct high-order interpolation methods over arbitrarily spaced interpolation points in a way that ensures either data boundedness or positivity preservation (within user-supplied bounds).
+High-order property-preserving interpolation is, however, nontrivial, especially when the interpolation points are not uniformly-spaced.
+In this paper, we demonstrate that it is possible to adaptively construct high-order interpolation methods over unevenly-spaced tensor product grids in a way that ensures either data boundedness or positivity preservation (within user-supplied bounds).
 The algorithm we have developed comes with theoretical estimates, presented herein, that provide sufficient conditions for data boundedness and positivity preservation.